markusressel/keel/README.md

 # Fork Disclaimer

 This is a fork of the original Keel project.
 The original project can be found [here](https://github.com/keel-hq/keel).
-This fork is intended to provide a more stable and feature rich version of Keel, since the original project seems to have been abandoned a long time ago.
+This fork is intended to provide a more up-2-date and possibly more feature rich version of Keel, since the original project seems to have been abandoned a long time ago.
 To be able to do that the scope of the project has been limited slightly by removing some features as described below.